Should Your Startup Have a Podcast?

 1. Podcasts Result in Increased Traffic Generation

-As well, if your audience loves what you’re offering, there’s a good chance they’ll recommend your podcast to others who may be interested in them, thus increasing your reach considerably.
-This can quickly lead to increase traffic generation.
+Also, if your audience loves what you're offering, there's a good chance they'll recommend your podcast to others who may be interested in it, thus increasing your reach considerably.
+This can quickly lead to increasing traffic generation.

 2. Podcasts Offer an Alternative to Video

-When it comes to marketing, there’s no debate over the efficacy of video.
-But, not everyone is comfortable in front of a camera, and that’s fair.
-If you are camera shy and don’t come across well on-screen, it can actually be bad for your business reputation and image.
+When it comes to marketing, there's no debate over the efficacy of video.
+But not everyone is comfortable in front of a camera, and that's fair.
+If you are camera shy and don't come across well on-screen, it can be bad for your business reputation and image.

 At the same time, video costs add up.
-When you factor in lighting, sound, background, location permits, and recording equipment, you can be deep in the red.
-And many small businesses probably won’t be able to afford the high-quality equipment you’ll need to make a good-looking video.
-Something that looks and sounds cheap will reflect badly on you and your product.
+You can be deep in the red when you factor in lighting, sound, background, location permits, and recording equipment.
+And many small businesses probably won't afford the high-quality equipment you'll need to make a good-looking video.
+Something that looks and sounds cheap will affect you and your product badly.

 3. Podcasts Can Build Better Relationships

-There’s something intimate about a podcast.
-While it feels like a one-sided medium, it’s really good at building a relationship with your listeners.
+There's something intimate about a podcast.
+While it feels like a one-sided medium, it’s good at building a relationship with your listeners.
 Listeners develop a sense of familiarity with the person speaking on the podcast.
-And, people listen to podcasts because they have something in common with the speaker and the brand the speaker is representing.
+And people listen to podcasts because they have something in common with the speaker and the brand the speaker represents.

-This relationship helps in building trust and invites the listener to participate with the brand.
+This relationship helps build trust and invites the listener to participate with the brand.
 This, in turn, then leads to improved conversions.

 We all know that people are more likely to buy something from a friend than a stranger.